AYLIEN/aylien_newsapi_ruby/docs/DefaultApi.md

   social_shares_count_linkedin_max: 56, # Integer | This parameter is used for finding stories whose LinkedIn social shares count is less than or equal to the specified value.
   social_shares_count_reddit_min: 56, # Integer | This parameter is used for finding stories whose Reddit social shares count is greater than or equal to the specified value.
   social_shares_count_reddit_max: 56, # Integer | This parameter is used for finding stories whose Reddit social shares count is less than or equal to the specified value.
-  clusters: ['clusters_example'] # Array<String> | This parameter is used for finding stories with belonging to one of clusters in a specific set of clusters You can read more about working with clustering [here](https://newsapi.aylien.com/docs/working-with-clustering).
+  clusters: ['clusters_example'], # Array<String> | This parameter is used for finding stories with belonging to one of clusters in a specific set of clusters You can read more about working with clustering [here](https://newsapi.aylien.com/docs/working-with-clustering).
+  query: 'query_example' # String | This parameter is used to make an advanced query using $and, $or, $not logical operators and $eq for exact match, $text for a text search and $lt, $gt, $lte, $gte for range queries. value must be a json string.
 }

 begin